 - No PoS software included

 Getting started with Yavin is quite straightforward.
-You simply have to go to their Irish website and buy your terminal online.
-Yavin will only ask you upfront for your contact details and address to deliver your terminal.
+You simply have to go to their Irish website and buy your card reader online.
+Yavin will ask you upfront for your contact details and address to deliver your card reader.

-Once you have ordered your terminal, the Yavin team will follow up in the next hours to ask you for the legal documents required to set up the terminal for you: company registration certificate, IBAN to receive funds, etc. After you send back all documents required, your terminal is usually shipped within 24 hours with a tracking link.
+Once you have ordered it, the Yavin team will follow up in the next hours to ask you for the legal documents required to set up the terminal for you: company registration certificate, IBAN to receive funds, etc. After you send back all documents required, your card reader is usually shipped within 24 hours, and you can track it with a shipping link.

-When you receive your payment terminal, you simply have to turn it on to start accepting payment.
+When you receive your card reader, you simply have to turn it on to start accepting payment.
 There is no installation set-up fee.
-Funds are transferred directly to your bank account within 2 business days after your first collections.
+Funds are transferred directly to your bank account within 2 business days after receiving your first payments.

-The Yavin Terminal can accept most types of cards, including Visa, Mastercard and American Express.
+The Yavin Terminal can accept most card types, including Visa, Mastercard and American Express.
 It also does contactless with cards and most mobile wallets, including Google Pay and Apple Pay.
 Payment methods like Discover, JCB, and Union Pay are not supported.

-The Yavin Terminal is synced with your MyYavin account, an all-in-one online platform to manage your terminals, monitor transactions and payouts in real time, and access business insights.
+The Yavin Terminal is synced with your MyYavin account, an all-in-one online platform to manage your card readers, monitor transactions and payouts in real time, and access business insights.

 Yavin's conditions are publicly available on their website.
-Once you have bought your terminal, the following terms apply:
+Their pricing is personalized, so you will have to fill out a form to get in contact with them.
+Once you have bought your card reader, the following terms apply:

 - Lock-in: N/A - Yavin has no contract or lock-in clause.
-You can stop using your terminal at any time and nothing will be charged.
+You can stop using your card reader at any time and nothing will be charged.

 If you are familiar with Square or SumUp, you will find Yavin’s model is quite similar: you buy your card reader upfront, and will then be charged only when you use it.
 There are 2 notable differences: